Had you realised that no biography was written of Shakespeare during his

 years where he died at the age of 52 and now lies at rest in his special

 grave at Holy Trinity Church.

 Special pageants are held at Stratford-upon-Avon in Warwickshire, where

 Shakespeare was born and where thousands of tourists go each year to see his

+plays performed.
 The bells of Holy Trinity Church ring out and the Mayor of Stratford

 leads a procession there to lay flowers on Shakespeare's grave.
 The